jaywonchung/pegasus/README.md

 3. The scheduling loop detects this notice and `break`s right before attempting to fetch from `queue.yaml`.
     - It may take some time for the scheduling loop to detect this based on what state it's currently in, but it is guaranteed that once the cancellation notice has been sent out, `queue.yaml` will not change and new commands will not start executing.
 4. Commands that are already running **will run until completion**.
 SSH sessions will close their connections whenever they're free.
-    - If you really want everything to burn down, run `killall pegasus; killall ssh; rm -rf .ssh-connections*`.
-Of course, be aware of its implications.
+    - If you really want everything to burn down, consider running something like `killall pegasus; killall ssh; rm -rf .ssh-connection*`.
 5. When all commands finish, Pegasus will exit.